jonluca/blog/about.md

 title: About
 ---

 Hi!
 I'm JonLuca DeCaro.
-I'm currently a Software Engineer in Berkeley, CA at Elevate Security.
+I'm currently a Software Engineer in San Francisco, CA at Pinterest.

 Previously I worked at Google and Apple.